Trip Facts

 Ride from Sergeghat to Simikot (45 km | 2,910 m | 3-4 hours)

-The journey climbs steadily into the higher Himalayas.
-As the terrain changes from river valleys to rugged mountain slopes, the air feels thinner and the scenery wilder.
-You reach Simikot, the administrative hub of Humla, which serves as a base for exploring the upper Limi Valley.
+The journey today climbs steadily into the higher Himalayas.
+As the landscape changes from river valleys to rugged mountain slopes, the air feels thinner and the scenery becomes wilder and more dramatic.

-This is a short but rewarding ride, giving you time to soak in the isolation and prepare for the high-altitude adventure ahead.
-Guesthouses here are simple, offering basic comfort after days on the road.
+It is a relatively short ride today, but very rewarding, giving you time to enjoy the isolation of this remote region and prepare for the high-altitude adventure ahead.

 Ride Duration: 3–4 hours